abelchai/Beyond-supervision-Harnessing-self-supervised-learning-in-unseen-plant-disease-recognition/README.md

 # Beyond-supervision-Harnessing-self-supervised-learning-in-unseen-plant-disease-recognition

 ## Introduction
-This is a pytorch implementation for CL-ViT and FF-ViT in [Paper]([https://example.com](https://www.sciencedirect.com/science/article/pii/S0925231224013791))
+This is a pytorch implementation for CL-ViT and FF-ViT in [Beyond supervision: Harnessing self-supervised learning in unseen plant disease recognition](https://www.sciencedirect.com/science/article/pii/S0925231224013791)

 ## Results